- A correspondent is recommended to be a submitter. In some cases, the representative correspondent might be the submitter.

 Durham SR. Eosinophils and bronchial hyper-responsiveness in bronchial asthma.
 In: Kay AB (ed).
 Eosinophils, Allergy and Asthma.
 Blackwell Science: Oxford, UK, 1990, pp 140–43.

 Figure legends: Figures and images should be labelled sequentially, numbered and cited in the text.
-Each panel in the figure should be labeled in lower case letters.
+Each panel in the figure should be labeled in upper case letters.
 Figure legends should be brief, specific and appear on a separate manuscript page after the References section.
 Refer to (and cite) figures specifically in the text of the paper.
-Figures should not be embedded within the text.
+Figure legends, Table and figure (TIFF or JPEG) files could be inserted at the end of the main manuscript text file.
+These could be uploaded separately.

 Tables: Tables should be typed as text, using either ‘tabs’ or a table editor for layout.
 Do not use graphics software to create tables.
 These should be labeled sequentially as Table 1, Table 2, etc. Each table should be numbered and titled, and cited in the text.
 Reference to table footnotes should be made by means of Arabic numerals.
 Tables should not duplicate the content of the text.
 They should consist of at least two columns; columns should always have headings.
 Authors should ensure that the data in the tables are consistent with those cited in the relevant places in the text, totals add up correctly, and percentages have been calculated correctly.
 Unlike figures or images, tables may be embedded into the word processing software if necessary, or supplied as separate electronic files.